Settled Nomad

 Can I open a local bank account in Armenia as a nomad?

-Armenia typically requires either residency status or a long-term visa to open a local bank account.
-For most nomads on tourist allowances, a Wise multi-currency account holding Armenian Dram (or USD if you're transferring in) plus a backup card like Revolut or Charles Schwab is sufficient and avoids the local-account paperwork entirely.
+Armenia generally requires residency or a long-term visa to open a local bank account.
+On a tourist stay, a Wise multi-currency account holding Armenian Dram plus a backup card is enough and skips the paperwork.

 Is Armenia a cash or card country?

-Armenia runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Armenian Dram at the start of each week to avoid repeat ATM trips.
+Armenia runs on both cash and cards.
+Cards work in larger venues; keep Armenian Dram on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Armenia affect my banking setup?
+Does triggering tax residency in Armenia affect my banking?

-Tax residency in Armenia is triggered at 183 days in the relevant period.
+Tax residency in Armenia triggers at 183 days.
 Armenia taxes only Armenian-source income for non-residents.
 Foreign remote workers earning from non-Armenian clients are generally not subject to Armenian income tax regardless of length of stay — making it one of the most tax-favorable destinations for nomads.
 Verify with a local accountant as rules can evolve.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad